Use-Tusk/tusk-drift-schemas/README.md

 2. Increment the patch version (e.g. 0.1.0 → 0.1.1), using `npm version patch`.
 This creates a commit and a tag.
 3. Push the branch and the tag to GitHub.
 4. Create a new release on GitHub with the new version number.
-5. The release will trigger a GitHub Actions workflow to publish the package to NPM, and the new release tag will allow Golang projects to install the new version.
+5. The release will trigger a GitHub Actions workflow to publish the package to NPM an PyPi.
+Golang just pulls from GitHub so no need for publishing.

+Note: if a broken release occurs, or you just want to test some stuff, you can supply an optional version override to the GH actions manually, like 0.1.1.dev1.